 I tried not to squirm under his completely inappropriate gaze as his wife sent daggers my way.

-“You look lovely this evening, Mrs. Walters,” I said with a smile before looking over any of the last minute requests.
+“You look lovely this evening, Mrs. Walters,” I said with a smile so big it hurt my cheeks.
+She didn’t look convinced.

 “I was told Victoria would be handling this,” she said, her tone implying that I wasn’t qualified to do my job.